EdgarJaber/SA-for-clogging-code/README.md

-# Sensitivity Analyses of a Multi-Physics Long-Term Clogging Model for Steam Generators
+# Sensitivity analyses of a multi-physics long-term clogging model for steam generators
 ## Tutorial code using OpenTURNS

 This GitHub repo reassembles the source code used in the article *Sensitivity Analyses of a Multi-Physics Long-Term Clogging Model for Steam Generators* published in the International Journal for Uncertainty Quantification: